Ry-C123/Ry-C123.github.io/MDS/AmazonRev.md

 ## Amazon Review Webscraper

 One of the first challenges I was given working in [current company] was to quickly determine sentiment of amazon purchases.
-I started by building a generalised web scraper (All the scraping code at the bottom of the page 😉) and using that too mine the data.
+I started by building a generalised web scraper (All the scraping code at the bottom of the page 😉) and using that to mine the data.

 All the content of the review is captured; including date it was written, product rating, images, URL of the review, if the purchase is verrfied, and the product variant.
 This means you can filter your search by more than just product.